SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quotealternativecontextinfo.md

 ## ISaleInfo CRMSale

-Read-only information about the sale the quote is attached to.<
+Read-only information about the sale the quote is attached to.

 The CRM client will update the amount + cost fields on the sale based on the quote values.

 ## ForeignKeyInfo[] ForeignKeys

-The foreign keys that are related to this quote.
+The foreign keys related to this quote.

 Contact keys, project keys, sales keys, and quotekeys.